Dining Hall Policies

 15.2 Specific Nutrition Concerns

-Students with specific nutrition concerns or medically restricted diets should meet with UNH Dining’s registered dietician to review options for dining hall accommodations.
+Students with specific nutrition concerns or medically restricted diets should meet with UNH Dining’s registered dietitian to review options for dining hall reasonable accommodations.
 UNH Dining endeavors to provide a wide variety of nutritious food options to meet all needs.

 UNH Dining makes every effort to ensure that recipe ingredients are communicated to all who want to know.
-Ingredient information and nutritional analysis of recipes are available on the Web at www.unh.edu/dining.
-Recipes change frequently.
-It is the responsibility of customers with food allergies or specific nutrition concerns, to make the judgment as to whether or not to eat a specific food item.
-Please ask questions about ingredients of any Dining associate.
+Ingredient information and nutritional analysis of recipes are available on the Web at unh.edu/dining.
+Recipes and ingredients change frequently.
+It is the responsibility of guests with food allergies or specific nutrition concerns to make the judgment as to whether or not to eat a specific food item.
+Please ask questions about ingredients to any Dining associate.

 15.3 Voluntary Meal Plans

-Commuters and those who live in the University apartment complexes or Babcock Hall may choose either a block plan or an unlimited plan.
-See www.unh.edu/dining for the latest information about meal plans.
+Commuters and those who live in the University apartment complexes or Babcock Hall may choose either a swipe plan or an unlimited plan.
+See unh.edu/dining for the latest information about meal plans.
 The last day for cancellations, changes and refunds is the second Friday of the semester in which the meal plan was purchased.